ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/ec2_deployment.md

 ## Configure MariaDB through Ansible

-Ansible is a software tool that provides simple but powerful automation for cross-platform computer support.
+Ansible is a software tool that provides simple, but powerful, automation of repeated tasks.

-Using a text editor, save the code below to in a file called `playbook.yaml`.
+Using a text editor, save the code below in a file named `playbook.yaml`

 This is the YAML file for the Ansible playbook.

 ```yml
 ---